sapearson/CenA/README.md

 Author Sarah Pearson

-Simulating dwarf streams in Cen A
+Simulating dwarf streams in Cen A.

+In collaboration with A. Price-Whelan, D. W. Hogg, A. Seth, D. Crnojevic, D. Sand